Akhilesh-Analyst2491/BookstoreDB_Sales/README.md

 - **Order Frequency by Customer**: Determining which customers make repeat purchases.
 - **City-Wise Sales Performance**: Understanding regional differences in book demand.

-## Visualizations
-For a more interactive analysis, consider using Power BI or Tableau to visualize:
-- Sales trends over time.
-- Revenue distribution across book genres.
-- Customer demographics and purchase behavior.

 ## Future Work
 - Incorporate discounts and promotions into revenue calculations.